-Computing: Ph.D. students are expected to provide their own mobile computers and software.
+Ph.D. students are expected to provide their own mobile computers and software.
 DU PC support for student owned machines is available at 303-871-4700.
-GSSW also provides desktop computing resources in the Ph.D. offices with Microsoft Office software suites and access to statistical and qualitative data analysis packages.
-GSSW has technology operations staff that provide internal support for instructional purposes.
-GSSW instructional technology support can be reached at 303-871-4680.
+GSSW also provides desktop computing resources in the Ph.D. offices with Microsoft Office software suites and access to quantitative and website where forms and handbooks are posted.

-WebCentral: The Ph.D. program maintains a group presence on the University of Denver website where students will receive registration and course information from the Registrar as well as Ph.D. information notices from the Ph.D. office.
+WebCentral: The Ph.D. program maintains a group presence on the University of Denver